- The oceans have absorbed about 30% of CO2 that have been put into the atmosphere since the Industrial Revolution.

 The ocean covers approximately 70% of the Earth’s surface, and holds 97% of all water on our planet.
 There is one connected global ocean, but within it there are 5 recognized oceans: the Arctic, Atlantic, Indian, Pacific, Southern Oceans.
 Because the ocean is so large, it plays a crucial role in moderating climate over longer time periods.

 The first important piece of information to understand about our oceans is the chemistry of seawater itself.
 If you’ve ever swam in the ocean, you’ve noticed the water is very salty.
 In addition to that dissolved salt, there are other dissolved ions (an atom or molecule with a positive or negative charge) and dissolved gases.
 Some of the most common ions in seawater are calcium (Ca2+), sodium (Na+), chloride (Cl–), sulfate (So42-), magnesium (Mg2+), and potassium (K+).
 Some common dissolved gases in the ocean include nitrogen (N2), oxygen (O2), and carbon dioxide (CO2).
 The ocean exchanges these gases with the atmosphere, most important of which is carbon dioxide, so that they remain almost in equilibrium.
 This means that the dissolved gases can leave the ocean and go into the atmosphere, and atmospheric gases can be absorbed by the ocean and dissolved into seawater.
-The rate of this exchange is almost constant, so the amount of gas in the ocean and in the atmosphere is almost equal, which is called equilibrium.
+The rate of this exchange is almost constant, so the amount of gas in the atmosphere dissolving in the ocean, and the amount of gas in the ocean entering the atmosphere, is almost equal, which is called equilibrium.
 Since the Industrial Revolution, the oceans have absorbed approximately 30% of all CO2 released.
 What does this do, specifically, to our oceans?

 When carbon dioxide is absorbed by the ocean, it is dissolved into the water.
 This dissolution of carbon dioxide can lead to the formation of three ‘species’ of carbon: bicarbonate ions (HCO3–), carbonate ions (CO32-), and carbonic acid (H2CO3).
 Together, these three species are often referred to as dissolved inorganic carbon, or DIC.
 In addition, free hydrogen (H+) ions are also produced.
 You have most likely come into contact with some or all of these DIC.
 Bicarbonate combined with sodium makes baking soda; carbonate combined with calcium is chalk, limestone, and eggshells.
 Carbonic acid provides the fizz in carbonated drinks!